0verlord-of-pain/ArchivingTelegramChatsAPI/README.md

 After the file has been downloaded, you must unzip it in a way convenient for you.

+Then you have 2 ways:

+1. Way
+Go to the folder where the file "ArchivingTelegramChatsAPI.csproj" is located.

+in the directory line write "cmd" and press "Enter".

+2. Wey
 You need to run terminal.
 For example, in Windows, press "Win + R".
 In the window that opens, write "cmd".

 Then you need to go to the directory where "ArchivingTelegramChatsAPI.csproj" is located.